Nelarius/playground/README.md

 # Playground

-A small, experimental, data-driven, entity-component-based, OpenGL-enabled, Lua-scriptable game engine.
+A small, experimental, data-driven, entity-component-based, Lua-scriptable game engine.
 See below for a small programming example.

 ----------